plaintool/notetask/README.md

 ## Features:
 - **Numbering** — Tasks are numbered automatically based on their order of appearance in the file
+- **Multiline** — Tasks and notes with an option to submit or insert a line break when pressing Enter
 - **Move tasks** — single or multiple, within or between groups; task priority is set simply by its position in the list
 - **Archive tasks** — cross out archived items, which can be hidden or shown as needed
 - **Grouping** — each group on its own page, with full group management